 At any rate, with each encounter John and Sergey's relationship has continued to grow stronger, thriving in a bubble detached from the world of international crises.

 But at the end of the day, Lavrov and Kerry are not their own bosses; they report to Barack Obama and Vladimir Putin.

 |Kerry, right, and Lavrov sitting on the edge of the lawn at Winfield House, the US ambassador's residence in London, Britain, March 2014 [EPA]

 There's been no shortage in disagreements over vision, style and demeanour between these two leaders, especially during Obama's second and Putin's third terms as presidents.

 Long story short: Over the past 16 years, US-Russian relations underwent four different phases.

 President George W Bush had a very positive rapport with Putin during his first term, which was reflected in Russian solidarity with the US after the 9/11.
 After their first summit in Slovenia in 2001, Bush's initial impression seemed somewhat overconfident, even naive.

 OPINION: John Kerry and Sergey Lavrov - Fatal attraction I

 "I looked the man in the eye.
-I found him to be very straightforward and trustworthy, and we had a very good dialogue.
+I found him to be very straightforward and trustworthy and we had a very good dialogue.
 I was able to get a sense of his soul.
-He's a man deeply committed to his country and the best interests of his country.
-I appreciate very much the frank dialogue and that's the beginning of a very constructive relationship."
+He's a man deeply committed to his country and the best interests of his country and I appreciate very much the frank dialogue and that's the beginning of a very constructive relationship."